Niamey: Democratisation era and urban reorganisation

 Urban development projects in the 2010s involved the expropriation and destruction of neighbourhoods.
 These projects included president Mahamadou Issoufou's Niamey Nyala initiative, launched in 2011, and preparation for the city's hosting of an African Union summit in 2019.
 In 2013, American and French military bases were established at adjacent parts of Diori Hamani International Airport.
 Niamey was the site of protests against the 2021 presidential election and president-elect Mohamed Bazoum; most Niameyans believed he had stolen the election as the city had overwhelmingly voted for Ousmane.
 Air force units in the city led a failed coup against Bazoum before his inauguration.
 In July 2023, the Niger junta began renaming street names from the colonial era to more local names, such as replacing the name of Charles de Gaulle with that of Bakary.
-In April 2024, the junta's leader, Abdourahamane Tchiani, declared the dissolution of local governments, replacing the mayor of Niamey, Oumarou Dogari, with an army official.
+In April 2024, the junta's leader, Abdourahamane Tiani, declared the dissolution of local governments, replacing the mayor of Niamey, Oumarou Dogari, with an army official.
 The same month, hundreds rallied in Niamey to demand the withdrawal of the US military from the country.
 The US withdrew its troops from Niamey in July 2024.
+In August 2026, Niamey became the site of an unsuccessful coup attempt against Tiani when mutinous soldiers within the Nigerien Army attacked government forces near the Presidential Palace and headquarters of the Office of Radio and Television of Niger.